Wastewater and Septic Tank Systems

 For more educational tools and further advice or information on the function and maintenance of your Septic system contact the Shire's Environment Health Team.

 - Think before you flush, wash or spray.
-We cook and prepare food differently in our homes in winter.
-Remember never dispose of fats or oils into your septic system.
+Remember to never dispose of fats or oils into your septic system.
+Use only small amounts of cleaning product and bleach and only low phosphorus laundry detergents

 Commercial Premises (food, wineries, animal boarding & industrial)